-Plans, drawings, and specifications for new homes, buildings, and community storm shelters must conform to 2009 ICC Building Codes (IBC) and 009 IRC.
+Plans, drawings, and specificationsfor nehomes, buildings, andommunitystorm selters mt conform to 2009 ICC Building Codes (IBC)and009 IRC.
 Codes and stanards referenced in housing rehabilitation suh as Energy Star®guidelines along with the ICC, ANSI A-117.1-09 and the 2010 ADAG guidelines.